brandur/sorg/content/passages/003-koya.md

 ---
 title: Mount Koya, Ancient Baths, and Exacting Compilers
-published_at: 2018-06-19T16:05:11Z
+published_at: 2018-06-22T15:34:08Z
 ---

 ![The Kumano Kodo](/assets/passages/003-koya/shining-light@2x.jpg)

-Hello from the past.
+(A much belated hello.)

 I'd intended to write about six months ago, but am only getting around to it now.
-I'd picked out the photographs that I wanted to use last December, but looking at them in my draft brought back such strong memories that for the longest time, I didn't feel up to writing the words to fill the gaps (I still don't, but it's time).
+I'd picked out the photographs that I wanted to use last December, but looking at them in my draft brought back such strong memories that for the longest time, I didn't feel up to writing the words to fill the gaps.
+I still don't, but I'm edging right up to the point of sheer absurdity in writing about an old vacation, so it's time.

-Last year I wrote about a trip to Japan, but even after a few thousand words of prose I was only halfway done.
+Last year I wrote about a trip to Japan, but even after a few thousand words I was only halfway done.
 I talked about how the country has some of those best metropolises in the world.
 This time I'll try to convince you that it has some of the greatest wild areas on the planet too.
 Before going to Tokyo, Keiko and I spent a week down south in the Wakayama Prefecture, making our way from coast to coast by way of a network of ancient pilgrimage routes called the Kumano Kodo.

 I'm about to talk about hiking, a lot.
 I'm holding a rough pace of three to four messages a year, so I hope you'll